Laelia autumnalis Lindl. 1831 SUBGENUS Laelia SECTION Podolaelia Schlechter Photo by © Lourens Grobler

-Plant and flowers Photo courtesy of Weyman Bussey
+Plant and flowers Photo by Weyman Bussey

 Plant and Flowers in situ as a lithophyte, central Mexico